gebes/GebesScriptKotlin/README.md

 # GebesScript
- Simple Script with Kotlin as Interpreter
+ Simple Script Language with Kotlin as Interpreter

  ## HelloWorld Example
  There a tons of examples in the ./scripts/ folder too